as last amended, June 14, 2023

 Between the meetings of the Council, the affairs of the Association shall be managed by the Executive Committee of the Council, composed of the President, Past-President, Vice-President, Treasurer and Secretary.
 The Council may delegate such duties to the Executive Committee as it may from time to time deem appropriate.
 The Executive Committee shall be responsible to the Council and shall perform such tasks as the Council directs.
 The Executive Committee shall meet as required.
 Any member of the Executive Committee may instruct the Secretary to call a meeting thereof by giving each member at least forty-eight hours notice of said meeting.
 Three members of the Executive Committee shall constitute a quorum.
 The Executive Committee may adopt such rules of procedure as it may deem appropriate.

-- all costs, charges and expenses whatsoever which such Officer or Member of Council sustains or incurs in or about any action, suit or proceedings which is brought, commenced or prosecuted against him/her for or in respect of any act, deed, matter or thing whatsoever made, done or permitted by him/her in or about the execution or non-execution of the duties of his/her office.
+- all costs, charges and expenses whatsoever which such Officer or Member of Council sustains or incurs in or about any action, suit or proceedings which is brought, commenced or prosecuted against him/her/them for or in respect of any act, deed, matter or thing whatsoever made, done or permitted by him/her/them in or about the execution or non-execution of the duties of his/her/their office.

-- all other costs, charges and expenses which he/she sustains or incurs in or about or in relation to the affairs thereof except such costs, charges or expenses as are occasioned by his/her own wilful neglect or default.
+- all other costs, charges and expenses which he/she/they sustains or incurs in or about or in relation to the affairs thereof except such costs, charges or expenses as are occasioned by his/her/their own wilful neglect or default.

 The President and the Vice-President shall be elected annually by the regular

 members of the Association at its annual general meeting.
 Vacancies occurring from time to time in such offices may be filled by the Council until the next annual general meeting of members.
 The President shall become the Past President of the Association when a successor has been elected or appointed.